Gentle & Effective Tennis Court Cleaning by John from All Exterior Cleaning

 Tennis courts are meant to be played on.
 Is yours too slippery with mould or an eye-sore?
 You paid good money for your court so you need to enjoy it – don’t let mould and dirt make it slippery, unsafe, ugly and ignored.
-Call John for gentle low pressure tennis court cleaning.
+Call John for gentle low pressure, but effective, tennis court cleaning.

 Let John from All Exterior Cleaning carefully kill the mould and remove the dirt to make your tennis court safe, attractive and enjoyable again.

 Synthetic/acrylic “hard” courts are a concrete or bitumen base coated in a thick soft paint which has a rough surface, and maybe some fine sand, for grip.
 Unfortunately, the rough surface also traps dirt and moisture which then feeds the mould, and as the court is flat, rain will not wash off all the dirt.

 High-pressure cleaning is not suitable for your tennis, basketball or netball court, as it will damage the delicate painted surface – many pressure washers will use up to 4000 psi (pounds per square inch) of pressure – while this is good for concrete cleaning, it can be very bad for tennis courts as it just tears the paint away (and maybe the mould too).
 While the court will look great, especially when wet, the pressure has torn off a lot of the surface paint, and because the mould hasn’t been killed, it just grows back.
 If your court is covered in clean stripes a year or two after cleaning it is because the mould wasn’t killed last time and only high-pressure water was used (see my photos below).